mossaddak/Image-Proccess-V-1.1/readme.md

     post => http://127.0.0.1:8000/api/account/account-verify-code/

 -)Second:
-    then you have to hit the below link with the otp you got in mail post => http://127.0.0.1:8000/api/account/verify/
+    then you have to hit the below link with the otp you got through the email post => http://127.0.0.1:8000/api/account/verify/
     required field:
         {